on all US orders over $60

 As the probiotics dwindle in the colon, so does your health.
 When the good bacteria disappear, bad ones rush in to take their place on the walls of the colon.
 Once that happens, pathogens can gain a foothold in your gut and spread their toxins into the entire body.
 The colon (and the rest of the body) can be overrun by detrimental microorganisms like virulent Salmonella, E. coli, H. pylori, C. difficile, and the notorious antibiotic resistant MRSA staph infections that have been a menace in hospitals for years and that are now spreading into the community.

 Our microbiome’s composition is critical to our health.
 The higher number of friendly bacteria and the more different species we have in our microbiome, the less likely we are to get any infections.
 The reason is largely due to probiotics that promote the production of our T cells, antibodies, and natural killer cells.

 Probiotic supplementation is more important than ever.
 To keep us healthy and keep our microbiome population happy, our probiotics should contain at least five different strains plus a prebiotic strain.
 This will ensure diversity of our friendly bacteria.
 They should contain at least 10 billion CFU’s (colony forming units) per serving.
 And they should include the strains, Lactobacillus acidophilus, Bifidobacterium longum and Bifidobacterium bifidum.
-To enhance your immunity during these stressful times, I recommend Flora-Key, which has 5 essential probiotic strains including the above mentioned and a prebiotic which helps to transport the good bacteria into your gut.
+To enhance your immunity during these stressful times, I recommend Flora-Key Probiotic Powder for adults and kids, which has 5 essential probiotic strains including the above mentioned and a prebiotic which helps to transport the good bacteria into your gut.
 This powdered formula mixes easily in water or smoothies and is great mixed with a little almond cream as a sweetener for special desserts.